-- To take detailed notes in class. - To attend classes, to be on time, to remain for the entire class and to be prepared to participate. - To show respect to all members of your class. - To read the textbook!
-My notes only provide an outline of the course material.
-To fully comprehend your course material, you need to study the book. - To read the assigned reading.
-There are questions and problems at each chapter of Mankiw's text.
+- 'attend' class regularly by reading the new postings on the discussion board and participate in the class discussion. - read the textbook!
+My notes only provide an outline of the course material, to fully comprehend course material, you must read the book. - read the assigned reading.
+There are questions and problems at the back of each chapter of Mankiw's text.
 The Study Guide in Mindtap include questions and problems.
-You should be working through these. - To ask lots of questions, make comments, observe links between the theory you are learning and what you have found in the news media and in your daily life.
+You should be working through these.

+ask lots of questions, make comments, observe links between the theory you are learning and what you have found in the news media and in your daily life.
 These are the main purposes of the discussion board.